 Don’t worry, though.
 Caesars will still have a vice grip on Louisiana.
 It will still own and operate Harrah’s New Orleans, Horseshoe Bossier City and Isle of Capri Lake Charles.

 The takeaway: Caesars CEO Thomas Reeg said it best, telling CDC Gaming Reports, “We are economic animals.
 We’re always happy to be wowed by an offer.”
 Selling off assets could help the company slim down its portfolio and get rid of debt.
 Nothing wrong with keeping big-name stars and selling off some small assets in hopes of better returns.

 Colorado sports betting continues to impress

-Sports betting in the Centennial State continues to set million-dollar records.
+Sports betting in Colorado continues to set million-dollar records.
 This time, the state attracted $210.7 million in bets for October, according to data released by the state’s gaming division.
 This is $3 million more than last month’s $207.7 million.